Dinesh Prasad Saklani: ‘Ideology no problem… When we’re objective, there’s no bias’

-Speaking to Sourav Roy Barman on Wednesday, Saklani said implementing the National Education Policy, 2020 and ensuring the smooth completion of the NCF revision exercise are among his priorities.
+Speaking to The Indian Express on Wednesday, Saklani, who was a professor of history at the HNB Garhwal University, said implementing the National Education Policy, 2020 and ensuring the smooth completion of the NCF revision exercise are among his priorities.

 You have taken charge at a time the gradual implementation of the National Education Policy is ushering in changes in the education system.
 What are your immediate priorities?